prajwal208/SocialMedia-RestAPI/README.md

 The API offers a range of endpoints to perform various social media operations.
 Users can register an account and access protected resources.
 Key features of the API include:

 User Management: Endpoints for user registration, login, and profile management.
 Posts and Feeds: Create, read, update, and delete posts.
-Fetch posts from users' feeds, including pagination and filtering options.
-Likes and Comments: Users can like and comment on posts.
+Fetch posts from users' Likes and Comments: Users can like and comment on posts.
 Follow and Unfollow: Enable users to follow or unfollow other users.
 Notifications: Real-time notifications for new followers, post likes, and comments.